Allison Williams to leave ESPN over coronavirus vaccine mandate: ‘I cannot put a paycheck over principle’

 The Centers for Disease Control and Prevention recommends the coronavirus vaccines for anyone age 12 and older, including those who are pregnant, breastfeeding or trying to become pregnant.
 The agency says there is no evidence linking the vaccines to fertility issues in women or men.

 Guidance for pregnant people and those trying to conceive has fluctuated and been unclear.
 That has left those expecting babies as one of the country’s most vaccine-hesitant populations.
-Less than 26 percent of pregnant Americans has received at least one dose of a coronavirus vaccine while expecting, CDC data shows.
+Less than 26 percent of pregnant Americans have received at least one dose of a coronavirus vaccine while expecting, CDC data shows.

-Williams said in the Instagram video that Disney sent employees an email back in April saying that, while the company highly encouraged workers to get a coronavirus vaccine, it was ultimately a personal decision.
+Williams said in the Instagram video that Disney sent employees an email in April saying that, while the company highly encouraged workers to get a coronavirus vaccine, it was ultimately a personal decision.

 Over the summer though, when coronavirus cases surged amid the highly contagious delta variant, Disney announced it would require all employees — including some 4,000 who work for ESPN — to get a coronavirus vaccine.

-Last month, Williams announced on Twitter that she not would not cover this fall’s college football season because she would not get the coronavirus vaccine while attempting to have a second child.
+Last month, Williams announced on Twitter that she would not cover this fall’s college football season because she would not get the coronavirus vaccine while attempting to have a second child.

 On Friday, Williams said she understood the company’s policy but added she was not willing to compromise her “morals” and “ethics” for her job.